Students receiving financial aid must:

 Appeal Process for the Reinstatement of Financial Aid

-Click on Forms on the left hand side of this page.
-Then click on either Appeal for Reinstatement, Appeal for Extension or sometimes students must submit both.
+To obtain an appeal form, click on Forms on the left hand side of this page.
+Then click Satisfactory Academic Progress Process *Appeal.
 Along with the appeal forms you will find detailed instructions on what you must submit along with the appeal forms.